 Business intelligence software revenue is expected to reach $23,258.94 million this year.
 BI is about delivering the correct information to the correct person at the right moment for better understanding.
 Also, businesses use it to make better decisions more quickly.

 Business Intelligence has methods for collecting unstructured data and converting it into information to improve business decisions.
 As a result, BI may include Performance management, Predictive modeling, Analytics, Data mining, etc.

 BI makes use of the data generated by your company’s activities.
-The data is then analyzed and visualized to help you understand it and gain valuable insights to help your business grow.
+The data quality is then analyzed and visualized to help you understand it and gain valuable insights to help you fulfill your business objectives.
 BI, in essence, converts raw data into meaningful information by collecting and analyzing it.

 What are the Stages of the Business Intelligence Process?

-Data analysis is why businesses invest in BI.
+Data analysis is why businesses invest in BI system.
 The insights from analytics reports affect all company processes, regardless of how companies process their data.
 These two terms are frequently used interchangeably.